-9. The survey link isn't working for me.
+11. The survey link is not working for me.
 What can I do?

-Some county or provider firewalls may block access to the survey from their network.
-You may need to work with your county or provider IT services to allow access to the survey.
-Another option is to access the survey from a smart phone or computer away from the program or at home.
+Some counties or providers have firewalls that may block access to the survey from their network.
+You may need to work with your county IT services to allow access to the survey.
+Another option is to access the survey from a smart phone or computer away from the program.
 You could also instead offer the client a paper survey form to complete.

-10. What if a client has trouble navigating the online survey (e.g., lacks computer skills)?
+12. What if a client has trouble navigating the online survey (e.g., lacks computer skills)?

 A family member or non-clinical provider staff, volunteer, and consumer advocate, for example, may help clients navigate the online survey.
-Be sure to provide help in a manner that ensures the client feels comfortable answering the survey questions openly and honestly.
+Be sure to provide help in a manner that ensures the client feels comfortable answering the survey questions openly and honestly and does not compromise confidentiality.
 Another option is to hand the client the paper survey form to complete.

-11. Can the TPS survey be administered using the Zoom platform polling?
+Can the TPS survey be administered using the Zoom platform polling?

 No. However, if you are using a video-conferencing platform, you may type in or paste the online survey link in the chat box.
 Clients can click on the link and fill out the survey.
+You could also show the QR code to the client, and they could scan it using their phone.

-12. Can UCLA customize the online survey for our county (e.g., add additional questions)?
+13. Can UCLA customize the online survey for our county (e.g., add additional questions)?

-Not at this time.
+Not currently.
 However, that may become possible in the future.